yistLin/prove-it/_posts/2019-11-15-show-verses-that-display-the-moral-standard-of-the-bible.md

 ---
 layout: post
-title: "Show verses that display the moral standard of the Bible"
+title: "Show Verses That Display the Moral Standard of the Bible"
 tags: [moral standard, Bible]
 categories: ["The Word of God"]
 ---